British School of Amsterdam

 The British School of Amsterdam is an international school, situated in Amsterdam, Netherlands, teaching children from nursery through to Year 13.
 The school follows the National Curriculum for England and is the first school in the Netherlands to be accredited by the UK Government as a British School Overseas.
-The School was re-accredited following an inspection in November 2017.
+The school was re-accredited following an inspection in November 2017.
 The school is a member of the Council of British International Schools.

 History

 Early years

-The British School of Amsterdam was founded in 1978 by three families who were on two-year contracts in Amsterdam and did not want their children to fall behind the British system when they returned to the UK.
-Initially the "school" as it was then was situated in one of the family's living room.
+The British School of Amsterdam was founded in 1978 by three families who were on two-year contracts in Amsterdam and did not want their children to fall behind the English system when they returned to the UK.
+Initially the "school" as it was then was situated in one of the families' living rooms.

 By the summer of 1980, the families secured the use of a building in Jekerstraat 86 in the then-borough of Amsterdam Nieuw-Zuid which it shared with another school.
 At the time, the British School only taught kindergarten and primary school pupils.
 Initially, there was not a headmaster (with a brief exception in the second half of 1981), but there was a head-teacher by the name of Linda Duffy.

 In the summer of 1982, the school moved to the top floor of the Nicolaas Maas School in Heinzestraat 9 in Amsterdam Oud-Zuid.
 The two schools shared a playground and a gymnasium.
 The children in the school were aged between 3 and 11 years old.